 How a Sewing Machine Works

-Have you ever wondered what was inside your sewing machine?
-If you were to take the casing off, you would find an intricate setup of shafts, gears and mechanics that all work together to make your sewing machine run.
-Today, we’re going to take an up-close look at the part of the sewing machine where all the magic happens — the needle and bobbin assemblies — to see how stitches are formed.
+Have you ever wondered what is inside your sewing machine?
+If you were to take the casing off, you would find an intricate setup of shafts, gears and mechanisms that all work together to make your sewing machine run.
+Today, we’re going to take an up-close look at the parts of the sewing machine where all the magic happens — the needle and bobbin assembly — to see how stitches are formed.

 To understand how a stitch is made, we’re going to take a look directly under the needle plate.
 Beneath the sewing machine’s needle is a bobbin, which is a small spool of thread.
 The bobbin sits in a shuttle that moves with the rhythm of the machine.